saleor/macaw-ui/adr/00003-color-tokens-spec.md

 # Consequences

-- Contrast of inputs are defined only by borders or text colors.
+- Contrast of inputs is defined only by borders or text colors.
-- Button related tokens are a bit different than the other, they are dedicated for buttons.
+- Button-related tokens are a bit different than the others, they have own ones.

 # Notes

 - Reference RFC: https://github.com/saleor/macaw-ui/issues/594
 - Button is a semantic element of the UI and it's quite difficult to style it from the token perspective.
-We can have dedicated token for it.
+We can have a dedicated token for it.
-- Semantic elements in the UI may evolve to have own tokens (like button)
+- Semantic elements in the UI may evolve to have their own tokens (like button)